yangyuqian/k8s-the-hard-way/overlay-networking.md

 <p><em>Thank you for using nginx.</em></p>
 </body>
 </html>
 ```

-Figure 1 shows the details of network of above example
+Figure 1 shows the network of above example